CytopiaTeam/Cytopia/README.md

 In case you want to support our project on patreon, visit our [Patreon Page](https://patreon.com/cytopia)

+Try out Cytopia in your Browser (Chrome based Browsers on PC supported) without installing it, take a look at our [emscripten port](https://game.cytopia.net/)

 #### Key Features
 - Different zoom levels
 - Relocate camera via rightclick